 Did you know that bees:

-- Cannot distinguish between red;
+- Cannot distinguish the color red;

 - Always find their way home;